spiffe/spiffe/standards/SPIFFE_Broker_API.md

 scope.
 Object references MUST NOT be honored by a server bound to a different control plane (e.g., a different cluster); servers MUST reject object references that name a control plane they do not serve.

-When mixing reference types in a single request, the most restrictive scope of any individual reference applies to the request as a whole.

 ### 3.1.3 Builtin Reference Types